 - You are out of high school, and without a standard high school diploma or a Certificate of Completion (CPT Eligible) or a GED.
 You will be admitted as a non-degree-seeking Provisional Student; your enrollment will be limited to developmental courses and other selected courses; and you will not be eligible to earn an applied technology diploma, a technical certificate or a degree.
 You will remain classified as a non-degree-seeking Provisional Student until you provide a GED score report after completing the GED through a state department of education, or until you successfully complete 15 credits of college level courses with a grade of C or higher.
 At that time, you may request a change of status to be admitted as a degree-seeking student.
 Note that Provisional students who achieve degree-seeking status by completing 15 credit hours will remain ineligible for federal financial aid under Title IV programs, as eligibility for these programs requires a standard high school diploma, GED, or equivalent.

 Students who have pursued secondary school studies outside of the U.S. must submit official records such as transcripts, diplomas and/or standardized exam results that are equivalent to a U.S. high school diploma.
 Secondary school records that are not issued in English must be accompanied by an official English translation.

-Students who have completed college/university coursework at an institution outside of the U.S. must have their transcripts/diplomas evaluated by AACRAO or by an affiliated member of NACES.
+Students who have completed college/university coursework at an institution outside of the U.S. must have their transcripts/diplomas evaluated by an affiliated member of NACES.
 Students are required to obtain “course by course” evaluations.
-The evaluations may be used for transfer credit consideration, fulfilment of Valencia College pre-requisites, or waiving of the foreign language requirement.
+The evaluations may be used for transfer credit consideration, fulfillment of Valencia College pre-requisites, or waiving of the foreign language requirement.
 Students are responsible for paying any fees associated with the credential evaluation process.
 Students coming from foreign institutions recognized by U.S. regional accreditation bodies do not need to have their credentials evaluated.